Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 A focused quarter does not require a luxury budget.
 It requires spending on the same audience over and over instead of scattering dollars across experiments.
 Treat these as example planning ranges, not guarantees.
 Every dollar should either build the list, warm the list, or convert warm people into appointments that support your True North.

 A starter plan might focus on 500 to 1,000 homes plus a clean Sphere of Influence list.
-The work could include one monthly Direct Mail Marketing touch, one or two useful emails per month, a simple landing offer, and consistent follow-up blocks.
-The win is not volume.
-The win is reliable cadence.
+Use one monthly direct mail touch, one or two useful emails per month, a simple landing offer, and protected follow-up blocks.

 Simple KPI Benchmarks For Your True North